Usbac/borealis/docs/en/stdlib/os.md

-The standard object `Os` gives you multiple methods related with the operating system.
+The standard table `Os` gives you multiple methods related with the operating system.

 ## Constants

-The object also has some useful constants.
+The table also has some useful constants.

 | Name     | Type   | Description                                          | Example |
 |----------|--------|------------------------------------------------------|---------|